lorforlinux/docs.beagleboard.io/boards/beagley/ai/02-quick-start.rst

 When you purchase a BeagleY-AI, you'll get the following in the box:

 1. `BeagleY-AI <https://www.beagleboard.org/boards/beagley-ai>`_
-2. JST-SH cables
-3. 2.4GHz antennas
+2. 2.4GHz antennas
-4. Quick-start card
+3. Quick-start card

 .. tip:: For board files, 3D model, and more, you can checkout the `BeagleY-AI repository on OpenBeagle <https://openbeagle.org/beagley-ai/beagley-ai>`_.